 Why Choosing a Good Defense Attorney Can Clear Your Name

-In Denver, if you are facing a shoplifting charge, you need a reputable criminal defense lawyer that is experienced in handling shoplifting cases.
+If you are facing a shoplifting charge, you need a reputable criminal defense lawyer in Denver that is experienced in handling shoplifting cases.
 You can use the free initial consultation to review your case and learn more about your legal options.

 Your future and your freedom is at stake.
 While it may seem like a simple misunderstanding that you think you can clear on your own, you may soon find things spiral out of control.